-between the celestial and terrestrial reference systems.
-The IERS, in 2003, similarly adopted the new methods based on these resolutions20.
+In 2000 the International Astronomical Union (IAU) adopted a set of resolutions that precisely adhered to a new, more accurate, and simplified way of dealing with the transformation between the celestial and terrestrial reference systems.
+The IERS, in 2003, similarly adopted the new methods based on these resolutions (McCarthy and Petit 2003).
 These were reinforced with IAU resolutions in 2006 and adopted as part of the IERS Conventions 2010.
 In addition to revising the definitions of the Celestial Ephemeris Pole (CEP), now called the Celestial Intermediate Pole (CIP), the new conventions revised the origins for right ascensions and terrestrial longitude in the intermediate frames associated with the transformations between the Celestial and Terrestrial Reference Systems.
 The new definitions were designed so as to ensure continuity with the previously defined quantities and to eliminate extraneous residual rotations from their realization.
 These profoundly different methods and definitions simplify the transformations and solidify the paradigm of kinematics (rather than dynamics) upon which the celestial reference system is based.
 On the other hand the new transformation formulas tend to hide some of the dynamics that lead up to their development.

 In essence, the position of the (instantaneous) pole, P, on the celestial sphere at the epoch of date, t, relative to the position at some fundamental epoch, t_0 , can be described by two coordinates (very much like polar motion coordinates, see Section 4.3.1) in the celestial system defined by the reference pole, P_0 , and by the reference origin of right ascension, Σ_0 , as shown in Figure 4.8.
 In this figure, the pole, P, is displaced from the pole, P_0 , and has celestial coordinates, d (co-declination) and E (right ascension).
 The true (instantaneous) equator (the plane perpendicular to the axis through P) at time, t, intersects the reference equator (associated with P_0) at two nodes that are 180° apart.
-The hour circle of the node, N, is orthogonal to the great circle arc $\widehat{P}0\widehat{P}$; therefore, the right ascension of the ascending node of the equator is 90° plus the right ascension of the instantaneous pole, P. The origin for right ascension at the epoch of date, t, is defined kinematically under the condition that there is no rotation rate in the instantaneous coordinate system about the pole due to precession and nutation.
-This is the concept of the so-called non-rotating origin (NRO) that is now also used to define the instantaneous origin for longitudes (see Section 4.3.1.1).
+The hour circle of the node, N, is orthogonal to the great circle arc $\widehat{P_0P}$; therefore, the right ascension of the ascending node of the equator is 90° plus the right ascension of the instantaneous pole, P. The origin for right ascension at the epoch of date, t, is defined kinematically under the condition that there is no rotation rate in the instantaneous coordinate system about the pole due to precession and nutation.
+This is the concept of the so-called non-rotating origin (NRO) that is now also used to define the instantaneous origin for terrestrial longitudes (see Section 4.3.1.1).
 This origin for right ascensions on the instantaneous equator is now called the Celestial Intermediate Origin (CIO), denoted σ in Figure 4.8 (it has also been called the Celestial Ephemeris Origin, CEO).